-Hi, I'm Nikki!
+Hi, I'm Nikki, founder of Root & Reach Botanicals and your go-to pet-safe plant specialist.
 Here's the thing about me: I've always been that person who couldn't be pulled away from nature.
 Growing up on a farm in rural Pennsylvania, I had acres and acres of forest and fields to explore.
 As a kid, my parents practically had to drag me inside for dinner because I was too busy examining every flower, chasing butterflies, and getting completely lost in the woods and meadows that surrounded our home.

 We had this amazing garden filled with vegetables, fruit trees, and berry bushes everywhere.
 I'd spend hours there, watching things grow, learning what made each plant thrive.
 Even back then, I noticed something important: being around plants made me feel genuinely happy.
 More energized.
 More alive.